Elizabeth Berrington: Television

+In 2008 and 2009, she played Mel in Moving Wallpaper, and was in the 2008 Poirot episode "Cat Among the Pigeons".

-In 2009, Berrington and actress Shirley Henderson were the stars of the popular ITV drama May Contain Nuts in which she played Ffion, a snobbish suburban mother.
+In 2009, Berrington and actress Shirley Henderson were the stars of the ITV drama May Contain Nuts in which she played Ffion, a snobbish suburban mother.
 Berrington also played Nicola, a nurse, in the BBC Two comedy Psychoville.
-She appeared as Food Technology teacher Ruby Fry in the BBC TV series Waterloo Road from 2009 to 2011, departing after two series.
-She played "Auntie" in "The Doctor's Wife", an episode in series 6 of Doctor Who.
-In 1997, she appeared in a TV Licence advert.
+She appeared as food technology teacher Ruby Fry in the BBC TV series Waterloo Road from 2009 to 2011, departing after two series.

 In 2012, she was in an episode of New Tricks, playing a murderer called Grace.
 From 2012 to 2013, she portrayed Paula Kosh in the Sky One comedy series Stella; in 2015, she returned for two episodes.
 In 2011, Berrington appeared in the BBC Christmas show Lapland as Paula, a role which she reprised in the six-part spin-off series Being Eileen, which aired from February 2013.

+In August 2014, she appeared in Series 2, Episode 4 of Cuckoo as Sandra.
+In 2016, Berrington appeared in "Hated in the Nation", the sixth episode of the third season of the Netflix original, Black Mirror.

+Stage

 Berrington appeared on stage in the 2013 play The Low Road.
-Later, in August 2014, she appeared in Series 2, Episode 4 of Cuckoo as Sandra.

-In 2016, Berrington appeared in "Hated in the Nation", the sixth episode of the third season of the Netflix original, Black Mirror.